Building Location-Aware Applications

 - The same addresses get geocoded repeatedly across different features

-The Robust Pattern: Geocode Once, Cache Forever
+The Robust Pattern: Geocode on Write, Cache Aggressively

 Address Normalisation